pdparker/isco88conversion/README.md

 I am often faced with a need to translate ISCO codes into another format.
 As yet there is no complete package for doing so in R. Here is my attempt to fill that void.
 In undertaking this package I have noted several concerns:

 1. Ganzeboom's paper and SPSS syntax do not distinguish between EGP codes 3 and 4.
 2. There are occasional miscodes in the Ganzeboom SPSS syntax that means it cannot be directly used as a basis.
-Th address this I instead scrapped from Appendix A in Ganzeboom & Treiman (1996):
+To address this I instead scrapped from Appendix A in Ganzeboom & Treiman (1996):

 ```
 #scape data directly from Ganzeboom's website.
 This is the Appendix A from his paper